Oslandia/postile-openmaptiles/README.md

     create extension fuzzystrmatch;
     create extension osml10n;

-We have to find the Docker Gateway IP to be able to connect from the container to the host:
+Storing the gateway IP of the Docker bridge interface to be able to connect from the container to our local PostgreSQL:

-    $ docker network inspect bridge | jq .[0].IPAM.Config[0].Gateway
+    $ export PG_GATEWAY=$(docker network inspect bridge | jq -r .[0].IPAM.Config[0].Gateway)
-    "172.17.0.1"

 Change the PostgreSQL configuration to allow interacting with container's tools: